Entity API in Drupal

 More information

-The Typed Data API in Drupal helps add additional functionality to PHP's built-in data types that make working with data in Drupal much more predictable.
+The Typed Data API in Drupal helps add additional functionality to PHP's built-in data types, making working with data in Drupal much more predictable.
 It allows code to make intelligent guesses about the type of data that a field on an entity contains.
-For example differentiating between a string of text, and a string of text that represents a URL.
+For example, differentiating between a string of text and a string of text that represents a URL.

 • Look at the 3 main types of typed data in Drupal: primitives, complex data, and lists.

-• Look at the interfaces provided by each data type to see some of the benefits to adding this abstraction layer.
+• Look at the interfaces provided by each data type to see some of the benefits of adding this abstraction layer.

 This course appears in the following guides: